bernhardAxonIvy/doc/source/designer-guide/configuration/rest-clients.rst

 Properties prefixed with ``PATH.`` are used in resource paths on calling activities.
-So if your target resources contain templates like ``{api.version}`` which re-occur on each and every instance of a calling activity, you should set it as global path property on the RestClient, rather than re-declaring it on every instance of the calling element.
+So if your target resources contain templates like ``{api.version}`` which re-occur on every instance of a calling activity, you should set it as global path property on the REST Client, rather than re-declaring it on every instance of the calling element.

 Example:

 Given a valid resource of your remote service looks like this: ``https://api.twitter.com/{api.version}/status/...``

-Then the path template ``{api.version}`` can be set globally on the RestClient as property
+Then the path template ``{api.version}`` can be set globally on the REST Client as a property:

 +------------------+----------+
 | Property         | Value    |